kelvin-bz/blog/_posts/2024-07-07-introduction-to-solidity.md

 These advanced topics and best practices are essential for writing efficient, robust, and secure smart contracts on the Ethereum blockchain.

-<a href="/posts/truffle-pet-shop-tutorial">Next Post: Blockchain Basics P3 - Truffle Pet-Shop Smart Contract</a>
+<a href="/posts/lottery-smart-contract-remix">Next Post: Blockchain Basics P3 - Lottery Contract: A Beginner’s Guide with Remix and Solidity"</a>